Officer Involved Shooting On Video

 As Sheriff I had a deputy under my command lawfully use lethal force on a suspect who died of those injuries; I understand the peril that law enforcement officers face every day and I know first hand the effect it has on officers who are forced to use deadly force.

-It’s never easy and the ramifications are often lifelong for the officer, too.Let's not create ridiculous standards so officers are afraid to use force, but let's not lower them… Click To Tweet
+It’s never easy and the ramifications are often lifelong for the officer, too.Let's not create ridiculous standards so officers are afraid to use force, but let's not lower them to ridiculous levels either.
+Click To Tweet

 Police Shooting Video – Split Second Witness